 However, before genomic data can be utilized to its full-blown potential, additional questions regarding data privacy and security need to be answered.

 Who can have access to this enormous amount of data and how do research groups, companies and government bodies ensure that genomic data doesn’t end up in the wrong hands and where does the role of companies engaged in the blockchain market come in?

 World’s leading consumer genetics and

 research companies such as 23andMe and Ancestry.com have come under the

 scrutiny of Federal Trade Commission, which has a page dedicated to listing all

 the risks associated with sending one’s genomic data to companies like 23andMe.

 In this scenario, blockchain technology has emerged as a plausible saviour for pharma’s woes.
 In November 2018, Encrypgen launched the world’s first genomic data marketplace, called the Gene-Chain, a cryptographically encoded ledger used to the searching, storing, buying and selling of genomic data.
 It is a private network, implying that users must join the community to participate.
 This helps in preserving the anonymity of users, create abstraction between users and their data for privacy and protection of identity, as well as process the available genetic data files through indexing.

-To get detailed insights about the blockchain in genomic data management, check out the detailed report here.
+To get detailed insights about the blockchain in genomic data management, you can also download the SAMPLE REPORT on blockchain by Roots Analysis.
 For details on the genome sequencing market, check out the report here.